Early Signals to North Korea Seen as Key to Keeping Door Open to Diplomacy

 The United Nations Security Council has adopted nine major sanctions resolutions barring North Korea's ballistic missile and nuclear tests since first conducting them in 2006.

 This story originated in VOA's Korean Service.
-Original reporting contributed by Dong Hyun Kim and Joeun Lee.
+Original reporting contributed by Dong Hyun Kim, Joeun Lee.